ShangyiGuo/ShangyiGuo-github-zixi/content/home/experience.md

     date_end: ''
     description: |2-

-        * Synthesized heterostructures III-V nanowires with peculiar photoconductive properties by controllable vapor-solid-solid growth mode of CVD.
+        * Synthesized Core-Shell III-V nanowires (GaSb@SnS_2, GaAs@GeS_2) with high aspect ratio and uniform shell thickness by controllable vapor-solid-solid growth mode of CVD.
-        * Studied in electrical and photoelectric properties of heterostructures III-V nanowires by using Semiconductor Device Analyzer and semiconductor laser.
+        * 	Discovered novel negative photoresponse which can enhance the photocurrent in near-infrared range (1310nm, 1550nm) of Core-Shell III-V nanowires (GaSb@SnS_2, GaAs@GeS_2) in visible wavelengths (405nm, 520nm) by using Semiconductor Device Analyzer and semiconductor laser.
         * Read masses of papers with regard to the III-V nanowires and participated weekly group meetings.
         * Working on the project with Postdoc now.